more-please/more-fixed-cpp/README.md

 `fixed`.
 (Probably it needs to be `double` rather than `float`, single precision doesn't have a full 32-bit mantissa.)

-### Build system

-I'm using Clang with C++11 support.
-Other than fixing as many warnings as possible, I haven't put any special effort into making the code portable.

-## Non-goals

 ### Speed

 Fixed-point _could_ be faster than floating-point on some hardware, even with overflow checks, but this is not an explicit goal.
-It just needs to be fast enough for general usage.
+I just want it to be fast enough general usage; no more than 2x slower than float, say.
 If you want speed and accuracy, use floats.
 If you want reproducible results, use fixed.

+On x86_64, `fixed16_fast` seems to be about the same speed as `float`, while `fixed16_safe` is 1.5x--2x slower.

+### Build system

+I'm using Clang with C++11 support.
+Other than fixing as many warnings as possible, I haven't put any special effort into making the code portable.